2ndSightLab/ai-tracker/fixed.md

 6/10/2026 11:15 PM

 🟢 Added new user another $200 plan.
+The reason I'm adding a new user and plan is because AWS does not offer a pay as you go pricing plan.
+When you go over your plan amount it costs more per token.

 6/10/2026 9:00 PM